Food Health Social Issues

 Mushrooms are highly absorbable, intricate, and seemingly intelligent (that is, responding actively and appropriately to their environment, even when encountering new situations).
 And some mushroom researchers like Paul Stamets believe that they could be used to help solve a number of human problems.
 While more research is needed, some of these ideas include using mushrooms to break down petrochemicals or absorb radiation from contaminated soil and water, or to cleanse industrial runoff and filter toxins and endocrine disruptors.

-The prestigious science journal Nature reported in 2007 that some fungi appeared to be eating the radiation still emanating from the Chernobyl nuclear plant some 20+ years after the disastrous 1985 accident.
+Research published in the journal PLOS ONE in 2007 found that some fungi appeared to be actively feeding on radiation still emanating from the Chernobyl nuclear plant, more than 20 years after the 1986 disaster.

 Potential Mushroom Health Risks